Diegorro98/usbipd-win-wiki/WSL-support.md

 the `--distribution` and `--usbippath` options can be useful to customize how the WSL commands are invoked.

-# Building your own USBIP enabled WSL 2 kernel
+# Building your own USB/IP enabled WSL 2 kernel

 _Recent versions of Windows running WSL kernel 5.10.60.1 or later already include support for common scenarios like USB-to-serial adapters and flashing embedded development boards.
 If you're trying to do one of these tasks on Ubuntu, you can avoid recompiling the kernel by following the WSL Setup instructions at the top of this page.
 If you require special drivers, you'll need to build your own kernel for WSL 2._